zencart/documentation/content/user/plugins/plugin_library.md

 weight: 10
 ---

-The Zen Cart forum hosts the [Plugins Library](https://www.zen-cart.com/downloads.php), where open source contributions to Zen Cart may be obtained.
+The Zen Cart forum hosts the [Plugins Library](https://www.zen-cart.com/downloads.php), where open source modifications to Zen Cart may be obtained.

 These plugins are supported on the Zen Cart forum by volunteers.